“With eyes turned inward, we walk into the past”

 ‘I call you dance’ is a place to witness and engage with the artists on their practices, influences and inspirations, with an openness to spark more conversation around the roles folk-dance knowledge systems have in contemporary artistic work.

-Over the weekend of 29th and 30th of September, each artist will also host a workshop, in partnership with ANY BODY ZINE.
-For more information on workshops, please contact email@example.com
+Over the weekend of 29th and 30th of September, each artist will also host a workshop, in partnership with ANY BODY ZINE and Business and Arts South Africa.
+For more information on workshops, please contact firstname.lastname@example.org

 Facebook event: https://www.facebook.com/events/285846918663669/